Performances_Projects

 P E R F O R M A N C E S

-Art in Action: 'Mani_Fest' with Christian Johansen
+Art in Action: Mani_Fest

-'Mani_Fest' is a shared experience, in which we collaborate on a mutual painting with the focus on nonverbal, non-violent interaction.
+Mani_Fest is a shared experience, in which we collaborate on a mutual painting with the focus on nonverbal, non-violent interaction.
 It is an exercise in letting go of Ego control, with one artist extremely focused and close-up to the canvas in a meditative state of 'flow', doing brush strokes in slow motion, while she is painting over the others art.
 The other's on action painting, as when he is working in the streets, doing graffiti art.
 So we make use of two opposite tempi.

 It´s a live experiment between two artists' individual minds, and about the dynamic between us.
 How we spontaneously and uncensored react to the actions of each other.